haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 	2. Change File Format to Regular expression delimiter.
 As we can see in the Sample Data box, the semicolon ; is being used in the text.
 Type ; into Expression.
 - Figure
 	3. If the names of the columns in the sample data are not ID, postinumero, and so on, but field_1, field_2, etc. (compare pictures above and below): make sure to tick the First record has field values checkbox.
+- Figure
+	4. To transform the geographic information of your text file into a visual map, we have to tell QGIS where in the text locations are specified.
+Therefore, under Geometry Definition, choose the right **X field** (= Lng) and **Y field** (= Lat) from the menu.
+Also set the correct **Geometry CRS** (= EPSG:4326 - WGS 84).
+Then Add.
+		- The coordinate systemused for the points is a global coordinate system WGS84 (also used by e.g. Google Maps/Earth).
+What do you think might be the reason that the coordinates are inWGS84 instead of a Finnish coordinate system?
+	5. Once you have imported all three text files into QGIS, save each of the layers on your computer in shapefile format.
+Name these layers informatively (e.g., preferred (‘soveltuvat’), unpreferred (‘kielletyt’), and important (‘omat’)).
+Fromhere on, continue with the exercise working on these new layers.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJhdGNRU1NlSXNOV3JrUEhRIjp7In
 N0YXJ0Ijo4NywiZW5kIjoxMDgsInRleHQiOiIjIyBPVkVSVklF